 At the time of the acquisition of New Mexico by the United States, Espinosa, who was a Mexican, owning vast herds of cattle and sheep, resided upon his ancestral hacienda in a sort of barbaric luxury, with a host of semi-serfs, known as Peons, to do his bidding, as did the other “Muy Ricos,” the ” Dons,” so-called, of his class of natives.
 These self-styled aristocrats of the wild country all boasted of their Castilian blue blood, claiming descent from the nobles of Cortez’ army, but the fact is, however, with rare exceptions, that their male ancestors, the rank, and file of that army, intermarried with the Aztec women, and they were really only a mixture of Indian and Spanish.

 Espinosa, for it was he, was wounded slightly, and, being either enraged or frightened, he stabbed with his keen-pointed stiletto, which all Mexicans then carried, the young man whom he had invited to become his guest, and the blade entered the American’s heart, killing him instantly.
-The report of the pistol-shot awakened the other members of the household, who came rushing into the room just as the victim was breathing his last.
+The pistol-shot report awakened the other household members, who came rushing into the room just as the victim was breathing his last.
 Among them was the sister of the murderer, who, throwing herself on the body of her dead lover, poured forth the most bitter curses upon her brother.
 Espinosa realizing the terrible position in which he had placed himself, then and there determined to become an outlaw as he could frame no excuse for his wicked deed.
-He, therefore, hid himself at once in the mountains, carrying with him, of course, the sack containing the murdered American’s money.
+Therefore, he hid at once in the mountains, carrying with him, of course, the sack containing the murdered American’s money.

 His headquarters were in the almost impregnable fastnesses of the Sangre de Cristo Mountains, from which he made his invariably successful raids into the rich valleys below.
-There was nothing too bloody for him to shrink from; he robbed indiscriminately the overland coaches to Santa Fe the freight caravans of the traders and government, the ranches of the Mexicans, or stole from the poorer classes, without any compunction.
-He ran off horses, cattle, sheep,— in fact, anything that he could utilize.
+There was nothing too bloody for him to shrink from; he robbed indiscriminately the overland coaches to Santa Fe the freight caravans of the traders and government, the Mexicans’ ranches, or stole from the poorer classes, without any compunction.
+He ran off horses, cattle, sheep— in fact, anything that he could utilize.
 If murder was necessary to the completion of his work, he never for a moment hesitated.
-Kidnapping, too, was a favorite pastime; but he rarely carried away to his rendezvous any other than the most beautiful of the New Mexican young girls, whom he held in his mountain den until they were ransomed, or subjected to a fate more terrible.
+Kidnapping, too, was a favorite pastime; but he rarely carried away to his rendezvous any other than the most beautiful of the New Mexican young girls, whom he held in his mountain den until they were ransomed or subjected to a fate more terrible.

-Tobin knew that at the time there was but one of Espinosa’s followers with him, as he had watched them both for some days, waiting for an opportunity to get the drop on them.
-To capture the pair of outlaws alive never entered his thoughts; he was as cautious as brave, and to get them dead was much safer and easier; so he crept up to the grove on his belly, Indian fashion, and lying behind the cover of a friendly log, waited until the noted desperado stood up, when he pulled the trigger of his never-erring rifle, and Espinosa fell dead.
+Tobin knew that there was but one of Espinosa’s followers with him at the time, as he had watched them both for some days, waiting for an opportunity to get the drop on them.
+To capture the pair of outlaws alive never entered his thoughts; he was as cautious as brave, and to get them dead was much safer and easier; so he crept up to the grove on his belly, Indian fashion, and lying behind the cover of a friendly log, waited until the noted desperado stood up when he pulled the trigger of his never-erring rifle, and Espinosa fell dead.
 A second shot quickly disposed of his companion, and the old trapper’s mission was accomplished.

 To be able to claim the reward offered by the authorities, Tom had to prove, beyond the possibility of doubt, that those whom he had killed were the dreaded bandit and one of his gang.
 He thought it best to cut off their heads, which he deliberately did, and packing them on his mule in a gunny-sack, he brought them into old Fort Massachusetts, afterward Fort Garland, Colorado, where they were speedily recognized; but whether Tom ever received the reward, I have my doubts, as he never claimed that he did.
 Tobin died in 1904, gray, grizzled, and venerable, his memory respected by all who had ever met him.

-James Hobbs, among all the men of whom I have presented a hurried sketch, had perhaps a more varied experience than any of his colleagues.
+Among all the men I have presented a hurried sketch, James Hobbs had perhaps a more varied experience than any of his colleagues.
 During his long life on the frontier, he was, in turn, a prisoner among the Indians, and held for years by them; an excellent soldier in the war with Mexico; an efficient officer in the revolt against Maximilian, when the attempt of Napoleon to establish an empire on this continent, with that unfortunate prince at its head, was defeated; an Indian fighter; a miner; a trapper; a trader, and a hunter.

 Hobbs was born in the Shawnee nation, on the Big Blue River, about 23 miles from Independence, Missouri.
 His early childhood was entrusted to one of his father’s slaves.
 Reared on the eastern limit of the border, he very soon became familiar with the use of the rifle and shot-gun; in fact, he was the principal provider of all the meat which the family consumed.

-In 1835, when only 16 years-old, he joined a fur-trading expedition under Charles Bent, destined for Bent’s Fort, Colorado on the Santa Fe Trail over Pawnee Fork without special adventure, but there they had the usual tussle with the Indians, and Hobbs killed his first Indian.
-Two of the traders were pierced with arrows, but not seriously hurt, and the Pawnees — the tribe which had attacked the outfit — were driven away discomfited, not having been successful in stampeding a single animal.
+In 1835, when only 16 years old, he joined a fur-trading expedition under Charles Bent, destined for Bent’s Fort, Colorado, on the Santa Fe Trail over Pawnee Fork without special adventure, but there they had the usual tussle with the Indians, and Hobbs killed his first Indian.
+Two of the traders were pierced with arrows but not seriously hurt.
+The Pawnees — the tribe that had attacked the outfit — were driven away discomfited, not successfully stampeding a single animal.